ONE Championship just wrapped up another historic night in Manila, Philippines.

 The Filipina atomweight also met a former world title challenger and ground specialist in Jenny “Lady GoGo” Huang, and proceeded to both out-strike and out-grapple her adversary en route to victory.

-Iniong repeatedly tagged the Chinese Taiwanese star with punches and kicks, and even dropped her in the second round.
+Iniong repeatedly tagged her opponent with punches and kicks, and even dropped her in the second round.
 However, what was most surprising was “Conviction” brought the match to the ground in the latter half of the contest, and was able to control Huang.
 She constantly fired off ground strikes at “Lady GoGo,” and even threatened with armbar attempts.

 Despite Huang’s black belt judo credentials and Brazilian jiu-jitsu savvy, the wushu warrior was never in any danger.
-If anything, Iniong was putting the Taiwanese athlete in danger, and this is just further proof that Filipino grappling is reaching world-class levels.
+If anything, Iniong was putting her opponent in danger, and this is just further proof that Filipino grappling is reaching world-class levels.